codefashioned/teknahlohjeez/README.md

 ###### This (this is the way I do it but, I'm anti-homebrew for no good reason)
 - Head over to [the node.js website](https://nodejs.org/en/) and download the latest stable installer package.
 - Install node :)
-- Optional: You might need to add node to your PATH.
-You can do that by opening Terminal and typing `open -a 'YourFavoriteTextEditor.app' .` and adding `/local/node/bin:` to your PATH.
-If you don't have a PATH setup already, look [here](http://dandean.com/nodejs-npm-express-osx/) for more details.
+- Optional: You might need to add node to your $PATH.
+You can do that by opening Terminal and typing `open -a 'YourFavoriteTextEditor.app' .` and adding `/local/node/bin:` to your $PATH.
+If you don't have a $PATH setup already, look [here](http://dandean.com/nodejs-npm-express-osx/) for more details.

 ###### or That
 If you have [homebrew](http://brew.sh/) installed, from the command line type `brew install node`.

+One advantage of using homebrew is that you avoid using `sudo` to install node.

 There's a great, detailed tutorial how to set this up on [the treehouse site](http://blog.teamtreehouse.com/install-node-js-npm-mac).